avsa242/25xxxx-spin/README.md

 ## Limitations

-* Very early in development - may malfunction, or outright fail to build
 * Single-lane SPI only (no Dual-SPI or Quad-SPI - unplanned, for now)
 * SPI driver is relatively slow, compared to memory's capability; not suitable for high-performance applications
-* Developed using 128Mbit part found on Parallax P2 Evaluation board - some methods may currently have hardcoded settings with this specific density chip in mind
 * Tested only with Winbond W25Q128